 This network connects homeowners to lenders with fixed-rate, low monthly payment financing options for solar installations.

-This credit union participates in the Mass Solar Loan program with eligible installers.
-Loans are available from $3,000 to $50,000 with 10 to 15-year repayment terms.
+You can only lend if you are a member of the credit union.
+To qualify for membership the borrower must live, work or go to school in Franklin County.
+Loans are available from $3,000 to $60,000 with 10 to 15-year repayment terms.
 Unsecured loans are available and you have the ability to re-amortize within the first 18 months.

 This nonprofit is dedicated to making energy improvements easier for all Michigan energy consumers.
 They connect homeowners with approved contractors and lenders that provide a low fixed-rate loan with flexible terms.
-Financing ranges from $1,000 to $50,000 with terms from 60 to 180 months.
+Financing ranges from $1,000 to $50,000 up to 15 years.